Subevents

 Rector’s Reception for Honorary and Jubilee Doctors and Newly Conferred Doctors, with Companions

-While the Master graduands are attending their Rehearsal, the doctoral graduands and their companions proceed to the Rector’s Reception after completing their own rehearsal.
+While the Master graduands are attending their Rehearsal, the doctoral graduands and their companions proceed to the Rector’s Reception after completing their own rehearsal and the sword-whetting ceremony.

 Accessibility information: See Rehearsal.